 Trying to figure out where to give birth in Singapore?
 Check out our handy roundup to see which maternity hospitals are the best for you!

 Choosing which hospital you’ll give birth at is often driven by where your OB-GYN of choice practices, and choosing an OB-GYN usually happens when you’re more concerned with the early stages of pregnancy than thinking ahead to birthing.
-While all maternity care in Singapore is of a very high international standard at both public and private hospitals, there are significant differences in the offerings at various hospitals, so we encourage you to carefully consider your options.
+While all maternity care in Singapore is of a very high international standard at both public and private hospitals, there are significant differences in the offerings and costs, so we encourage you to carefully consider your options.
 As at every stage of pregnancy: ask questions, make sure you understand all the costs involved and be informed and empowered to make the best choice for you!

-The low-down on pros and cons
+The low-down on pros and cons:

 Pros of private hospitals